tombe17/startup/notes.md

 ## HTTPS
 To make it secure go through the caddy file and update it.
 This allows you to access your website securely!

+## Deployment to Server
+Go to the file in terminal and then use this comand to deploy the files onto the server.
+./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s simon